 How Long Is the Recovery Process for Herniated Disc Repair?

-Recovery from a herniated disc injury may vary based on the location of the slipped disc and the procedure performed.
+Herniated disc recovery may vary based on the location of the slipped disc and the procedure performed.
 Most back surgeries for herniated disc repair require a two-week period of rest and limited activity followed by rehabilitation with physical therapy.